WHAT is the Carbon Watchers project?

 WHEN do we start?

-As soon as a group is formed, has decided which tool to use and has a convenor who will be a point of contact for the project, you are good to go.
+As soon as a group is formed and has decided which tool to use, you are good to go.

 WHERE can I find out more?